Stig-Boye-Andersen/admonitio/README.md

 ---
 # Update the xxx-client Azure app registration client secret

-The xxx-client Azure app registration client secrets is update by completing the following steps...
+The xxx-client Azure app registration client secrets is updated by completing the following steps...
 ```
+Having the guide and the related information such as reminder date setup, the only thing missing would be a components that will regularly go through all our guide and check for certain conditions that would trigger a reminder to be sent.

 ## Setup a virtual environment for your Python
 At the core of the reminder workflow sits a Python componet that regularly goes through all the configured Markdown documents and checks whether they have a remind date set, that is close enough for someone to get a reminder about it.